jrdegbe/thamesthrive-api/docs/qa/why_background_task_in_pending_state.md

 # Why is my background task in a pending state?

-The most likely reason for this is that you either haven't started the Tracardi worker or it's not functioning properly.
+The most likely reason for this is that you either haven't started the ThamesThrive worker or it's not functioning properly.

 ---
 This document also answers the queries / questions: